Enrique de la Madrid Cordero: Private sector

 In the business sector, De la Madrid was executive president of the Mexican Council for the Consumer Industry (ConMéxico) and served as director of the Institutional Relations and Corporate Communications office for Mexico and Latin America at the HSBC bank.

 Media

 He recently published his first book, titled “México en la generación del desarrollo” ("Mexico in the generation of development").
 It was published by Random House.
 In the book, De la Madrid analyzes Mexico's achievements and its comparative advantages and proposes that the nation can achieve full development this generation.

 He has also been a newspaper columnist at both Reforma and Milenio, as well as for several newspapers owned by the Organización Editorial Mexicana.
 He is currently a columnist with El Universal and takes part as a commentator in Leonardo Curzio's program "Primera Emisión de Enfoque".
+On 12 August 2026, he was unveiled as the new host of ¿Quién quiere ser millonario?, the Mexican version of Who Wants to Be a Millionaire?.